 We are very pleased to be able to announce an impressive line-up of speakers for the opening session starting at 9:00 am on Monday 10th.
 These include:

 - Professor Bob Ainsworth who has graciously agreed to deliver the Jaeger Lecture,

 - Dr Andy Hall – Chief Nuclear Inspector ONR,

-- Jean-Paul West – head of R&D at EDF and
+- Jean-Pierre West – R&D at EDF and

 - Dame Sue Ion – senior government advisor on nuclear matters